addisonamiri/gt-course-watch/README.md

 allows users to make course watch requests and be notified at the email they provide upon open slot.

+to run a local instance, do:

+node app.js

+to run the start forever script do: chmod +x ./start
+./start

 running list of things this project has helped me learn:

 using websockets